Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Results

 We have introduced LaDynS to estimate the dynamic connectivity between two or more multivariate time series, and we proposed inference procedures to identify when connectivity is statistically significant.
-We apply LaDynS to experimental data in \cref{sec:experimental_data}, but first we examine its performance on simulated data that have properties similar to the experimental data.
-We simulate these data from the shared oscillatory driver model described in \cref{sec:simulation_from_SSM}, which is unrelated to the LaDynS model. \Cref{app:simulation_from_model} contains additional results based on simulated data that are consistent with the LaDynS model in~\cref{eq:pCCA_obs_over_time,eq:pCCA_latent_over_time}.
+We apply LaDynS to experimental data in \cref{sec:experimental_data}, but first we present the theoretical results on the equivalence between generative pCCA models and model-free CCA methods.
+In particular, \cref{thm:equivalence_to_genvar} establishes an equivalence between the GENVAR version of multi-set CCA \citep{kettenring1971canonical} and maximum likelihood applied to our dynamic pCCA.
+Next we examine its performance on simulated data that have properties similar to the experimental data.
+The data are simulated from the shared oscillatory driver model described in \cref{sec:simulation_from_SSM}, which is unrelated to the LaDynS model. \Cref{app:simulation_from_model} contains results based on simulated data that are consistent with the LaDynS model.
+In \cref{sec:comparison}, we compare the performance of LaDynS to other existing methods.
 The reproducible code scripts for the simulations and experimental data analyses are provided at \url{github.com/HeejongBong/ladyns}.